 Cost of Living in King City, CA

-The cost of living in King City is 10% higher than the national average.
+The King City cost of living is 10% higher than the national average.
 However, how affordable the city is depends on multiple factors, including your income, career, the real estate market, and more.
 Groceries, utilities, and transportation costs are almost similar to the countrywide average, while healthcare, housing, and goods & services costs are slightly on a higher end.

 The average home price in King City is $489,000, about two-thirds of the amount in California.
 The real estate market is trending up 12.4% year-over-year.
 To get an idea of what you can get with your budget, check out homes for sale in King City, CA.